santinic/audiblez/README.md

 ## How to run on GPU
-By default audiblez runs on CPU.
+By default, audiblez runs on CPU.
 If you want to use a GPU for faster performance, install the GPU-enabled ONNX Runtime and specify a runtime provider with the `--providers` flag.
 By default, the CPU-enabled ONNX Runtime is installed.
 The GPU runtime must be installed manually.

 ```bash
 pip install onnxruntime-gpu